chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 It's essential to ensure that the IP address of the nodes you are trying to add has sufficient resources and is reachable from the bastion host.
 {{< /warning >}}

-If you encounter any problems executing the above steps, please refer to the troubleshooting section [here](/automate/ha_onprim_deployment_procedure/#Troubleshooting).

 ### How To Remove Any Nodes From Frontend Cluster (On-Prem Deployment)

 {{< warning >}}